Healthy Homes Assessment Mangateretere

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must ensure that their Mangateretere rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rentals must be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords must ensure their Mangateretere rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties must be completely compliant by 1 July 2024.

-We will evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager about the work required. requirements to be done and offer the report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessing, we’ll advise you or your property manager about any tasks that needs to be completed, and offer an assessment report that includes all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7200 plus any additional healthier homes associated fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of up to $7,200 plus additional healthy homes relevant fines.

-We are completely independent assessors of rental properties and are fully qualified for both Healthy Homes and Homefit.
+We’re fully independent assessors for rental properties, and are fully certified to assess each of Healthy Homes and Homefit.

 Call Now 0800 856 525